-Intel, Intel Core Processors, and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+Intel, Intel Atom, [include any Intel trademarks which are used in this document] and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.

-\Other names and brands may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.

-Copyright © 2014, Intel Corporation.
+Copyright © 8/21/15, Intel Corporation.
 All rights reserved.